BE Pilots

 Curbside Charging

 Demonstrate a modular and scalable curbside charging model that practically addresses gaps in electric vehicle charger access while optimizing cost, efficiency, and grid operation.
-The pilot also aims to develop best practices in equitable implementation, construction practices, and municipal collaboration
+The pilot also aims to develop best practices in equitable implementation, construction practices, and municipal collaboration.

 Electric Vehicle Energy Management System (EV EMS)